 AA Members Rewards Visa

 Get one point for every £1 spent or two for every £1 spent on fuel, motoring or AA products.
 Your points can get you shopping vouchers and money off motoring products.
 The card also offers 0% on purchases for ten months and 0% on balance transfers for 12 months.

 Tesco Clubcard Credit Card for purchases

 Earn one Clubcard point for every £4 spent.
 The card doubles as a standard Clubcard so you’ll be able to collect points on your Tesco purchases too.
 That means you will get five points for every £4 you spend at Tesco and on Tesco fuel with the credit card.
 Points can be converted into vouchers and Avios airline points.
-The card also features 0% on purchases for 16 months making it the longest interest-free purchase credit card on the market.
+The card also features 0% on purchases for 18 months.
 Read The best 0% purchase credit cards for a round-up.

 For more read: The best reward credit cards.